smiakchilo/aem-crash-course/lessons/2.12/part1.md

 ### Creating object config definitions

-To add the support for a user config to a service, you need to make it consume the config object.
-Usually, the config is defined with an annotation (it may look a bit weird, but merely an annotation is convenient for declaring default values).
+To add the support for a user config to a service, you need to make it consume a config object.
+Usually, the config is defined in the body of an annotation (it may look a bit weird, but merely an annotation is convenient for declaring default values).

+Here is a sample config object:

 ```java
 @ObjectClassDefinition(name = "MyService Config")